Stephboss9/Stephboss9/README.md

  ## 👨🏾‍💻 Current endeavors
 This is what I'm working on
-*  Creating a new portfolio website.
-*  ### Seeking 2024 Full Stack/Frontend opportunities
+* Working on side projects
+* Applying/preparing for jobs/internships
+*
 ## 🛠 Tech Stack

 **Frontend Development:** `React` `TypeScript/JavaScript` `Chakra-UI` `Styled Components`